 Why your child’s self-esteem is important

-Good self-esteem helps teenagers try new things, take healthy risks and solve problems.
+Positive self-esteem for teens is important as it allows them to try new things, take healthy risks and solve problems.
 It gives them a solid foundation for their learning and development and will set them up for a healthy and positive future.
 A young person with healthy self-esteem is more likely to display positive behavioural characteristics, such as:

 - acting independently